top of page

 To make mindfulness part of school life, educators can:

-Provide Teacher Training: Equip teachers with the confidence and tools to embed mindfulness practices in lessons and routines.
+Equip teachers with the confidence and tools to embed mindfulness practices in lessons and routines.

-Develop a Mindfulness Curriculum: Incorporate short, daily mindfulness activities or dedicated sessions into the timetable.
+Incorporate short, daily mindfulness activities or dedicated sessions into the timetable.

-Encourage Parental Involvement: Offer workshops or resources to help parents support their child’s mindfulness practice at home.
+Offer workshops or resources to help parents support their child’s mindfulness practice at home.

 kelly at work in her office, writing blogs

 Mindfulness isn’t just about breathing exercises; it’s about giving students lifelong tools for emotional resilience and mental well-being.
-When children learn to pause, notice their thoughts and regulate their emotions, they are better equipped to navigate stress, relationships and learning challenges.
+When children learn to pause, notice their thoughts, and regulate their emotions, they are better equipped to navigate stress, relationships, and learning challenges.

 By creating calm, compassionate classrooms, schools can help young people thrive, not just academically, but emotionally too.